 The IHG Premier Card and IHG Premier Business Card both offer a variety of valuable perks, which in my opinion more than justify the annual fee.
 But I’ll take it a step further — with each card I think the free night certificate alone more than justifies the $99 annual fee.

-I’ve consistently been able to redeem these at properties costing well over $200 per night, and that’s not even accounting for the fact that these are more flexible than ever before, and you can now use points to supplement these certificates, and redeem at properties costing over 40,000 points per night.
+I’ve consistently been able to redeem these at properties costing well over $200 per night, and that’s not even factoring in the ability to top these off and redeem at more expensive properties.

 I don’t go out of my way to stay at IHG properties to redeem these certificates, but rather I just stay at them when the IHG property is the best option, which is often the case, given the group’s footprint.

 There are lots of great perks to the IHG Premier Card and IHG Premier Business Card.
 However, I’d argue the single best perk is the anniversary free night certificate offered with each card.
-This is a better opportunity than ever before, given that you can now use points to supplement these, to redeem at properties costing more than 40,000 points per night.
+These can be redeemed at properties costing up to 40,000 points per night.
+Nowadays you can even top off these certificates with points, to be able to redeem at more expensive hotels.

 If you travel with any frequency, then having both the personal and business version of the IHG Premier Card should be a no-brainer.

-What do you make of the value of IHG’s new and improved free night awards?
+What do you make of the value of IHG’s free night awards?